Goddard/Project-IE-4k/README.md

 ## Current Status
 Currently we have BG1 assets extracted and upscaled to 2k.
 4k coming soon.
 GemRB is the current target and it is working perfectly with a few simple changes to allow the interface to scale.

+## Roadmap to Version 1
+    Upscale assets
+      - Focus on Interface MOS/BAM
+    Mass Convert - Near Infinity
+      - MOS 90% - This is working, but has small interface related bugs.
+      - BAM 0% - This needs to have a "transference" function added along with Mass Convert feature.
+      - TIS 0% - To be determined.
+    Modify - GemRB
+      - Add Setting Option "UpscaleFactor"
+      - Modify Interface Files to use UpscaleFactor or Alternative
+      - Modify Interface Related Importers to add UpscaleFactor or Alternative
+      - Add Zoom In/Out

 ### 2k Screenshots
 [![Untitled.png](https://i.postimg.cc/d3rsvxPk/Untitled.png)](https://postimg.cc/2LjR7T5r)